mmmeyers/meowbox/NOTES.md

 VISITOR (DONE)
 - See a list of monthly subscriptions (three subscription levels hard coded - $10/mo, $30/mo and $100/mo)
 - Learn more about a particular description so I can decide whether or not it’s worth buying (detail page for subscription)
-- Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email)
+- Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email) - ONCE THEY DO THIS, THEY BECOME A SUBSCRIBER, BUT BY SUBMITTING NAME AND EMAIL, THEY ARE PERSISTED USERS.

 SUBSCRIBER (DONE)
 - Cancel my subscription at any time so I don’t have to pay forever